-Although all budgerigars have different personalities, they share certain behaviours.
-This is just as well, as a knowledge of normal behaviour versus abnormal behaviour is important when deciding whether all is well in your cage or aviary.
+Just like people, all parakeets have different personalities.
+Despite this, they share certain behaviors.
+This is just as well, as knowing what’s normal behavior and what’s not is crucial in determining whether everything is ok in your cage or aviary.

-Generally, there are no big behavioural differences between cock and hen birds.
-They both feed, chatter and socialise in the same way, and both can be either passive or aggressive depending on their mood, personality and circumstance.
-Hens have a louder and more shrill voice than cocks, and often squawk more too.
-They are also less inclined to learn human words - although it is not unheard of for female parakeets to talk.
+In general, there are no big differences in the behavior of cock and hen birds.
+They both feed, chatter and socialize in the same way, and both can be either passive or aggressive depending on their mood, personality and circumstance.
+Hens have louder and more shrill voices than cocks, and tend to squawk more too.
+Females are also less inclined to learn human words - although it is not unheard of for female birds to talk too.

-In the mating season - a vague and sprawling concept, as in captivity the ‘season’ can be pretty much any time of year - both sexes can become more territorial and aggressive than usual.
-Females can be particularly sensitive in these times of surging hormones, and a normally placid bird might suddenly attack your hand.
-Fortunately, its beak is no sharper than usual in these hormonal periods, so there's little danger of bloodshed.
-These spells will last three to six weeks.
+During the mating season - a vague concept, as in captivity this can be almost any time of the year - both sexes become more aggressive and territorial than usual.
+Females are often more sensitive in these times of surging hormones, so don't get offended when your usually placid bird suddenly attacks your hand.
+Thankfully, their beaks are no sharper during this time of the year so there's little danger of any bloodshed.
+These “mating seasons” usually last anywhere from three to six weeks.

-A pair of parakeets in peak mating condition
+A pair of Texas clear body parakeets in peak mating condition

-An over-heated parakeet will raise his wings slightly as he perches.
-The feathers around the cere (the nose area) might be raised too.
-If he’s very hot he will open his beak and pant.
-Always make sure there’s a shady area in the cage in which he can cool himself down.
+A parakeet that’s feeling overheated will slightly raise his wings when perching.
+The feathers around the cere (nose area) may also be raised.
+If he’s very hot he will open his beak to pant.
+Always make sure there is a shady area in your birds’ cage so they can cool down.

-A chilly bird will sit huddled on his perch, with his feathers fluffed up.
-Move him somewhere warm or, if the bird is outside, provide some warm shelter, or switch the aviary heater on.
+On the other hand, a bird that’s feeling cold will sit huddled up on his perch, with his feathers fluffed up.
+Move them somewhere warm, or if your birds are outside, provide some warm shelter or switch the aviary heater on.

 Rita, 13 March 2020